movementlabsxyz/MIP/MIP/mip-74/README.md

 We assume the following _trust assumptions_:

 1. The Governance contract is implemented correctly.
-1. The Bridge contracts (L1 and L2) are implemented correctly.
+1. The Native Bridge contracts (L1 and L2) are implemented correctly.
 1. The Governance Operator is trusted.
-For exampl, it COULD be a multisig human.
+For example, it COULD be a multisig human.
 1. The Relayer is a trusted software component.

 ### Risks and mitigation strategies